Here is a timeline of the Master of Business Administration (MBA) degree.

 April 8, 1908

-The creation of Harvard Business School (HBS) in 1908 effectively began the first MBA program, though the MBA concept was far from developed when the business school started….Read more
+The creation of Harvard Business School (HBS) in 1908 effectively began the first MBA program, though the MBA concept was far from developed when the business school started.
+The first students enrolled in three courses: Accounting, Commercial Contracts, and Economic Resources of the United States.
+Only a quarter of the…Read more

 Case Method Proposed for MBA Teaching